gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ## EBS vs Instance Store

-- Some instances do not come with Root EBS volumes, instead they come with "**Instance Store**" (i.e., ephemeral storage)
+- Some instances do not come with Root EBS volumes, instead they come with "**Instance Store**" (i.e., ephemeral storage (short lived) because it goes away after instance is stopped or terminated)
 - **Instance store is physically attached** to the machine whereas **EBS is a network device**
 - Instance Store pros:
   - Better IO performance (very high IOPS -- since it is physically attached to the instance)